MathEXLab/PySPOD/tutorial3.md

 - To download the required data from the ECMWF, create an account and follow the instructions [here](https://confluence.ecmwf.int/display/WEBAPI/Access+ECMWF+Public+Datasets).
- A d etailed tutorial for downloading data can also be find in part 1
+ A detailed tutorial for downloading data can also be find in **Part 1**

 - The complete Python script here [ERA20C_MEI_2D.py ](https://github.com/MathEXLab/PySPOD/blob/main/tutorials/climate/ERA20C_MEI_2D/ERA20C_MEI_2D.py)

 ## Description
-In this tutorial we will explore the ERA-20C dataset provided by ECMWF.
+In this tutorial, we will explore the ERA-20C dataset provided by ECMWF.
 In particular, we will reproduce the multivariate ENSO index (MEI) that was originally published by [Wolter and Timlin](https://psl.noaa.gov/enso/mei.old/WT1.pdf) with a seasonally adjusted principal component index, and reproduced by [Schmidt et al](https://flowphysics.ucsd.edu/wp-content/papercite-data/pdf/schmidtetal_2019_mwr.pdf) .
 Multivariate indices, like the MEI index are typically used to reveal interplay among different variables.
-The MEI index is composed of 6 variables:
+The MEI index is composed of **6 variables**:

+- Sea surface temperature (SST)
 - Mean sea level pressure (MSL)
+- Total cloud cover (TCC)
 - Zonal component of the surface wind (U10)
 - Meridional component of the surface wind (V10)
-- Sea surface temperature (SST)
-- 2-meter temperature (T2M), and
+- 2-meter temperature (T2M)
-- Total cloud cover (TCC).

 We will use the monthly averages of the above variables from 1900 to 2010.

 As originally done in the work by Wolter and Timlin, we will:

-1. Normalize the data associated to each variable by its total variance,
+1. Normalize the data associated to each variable by its total variance
-2. Identify spatio-temporal coherent structures by SPOD,
+2. Identify spatio-temporal coherent structures by SPOD
-3. Associated the modes to the 6 variables considered,
+3. Associated the modes to the 6 variables considered
-4. Make some considerations on the possible interplay among the variables.
+4. Make some considerations on the possible interplay among the variables

 ## 1. Downloading and configuring data

  The first step is downloading data.
 The data that needs to be downloaded is approximately 443MB.
 We use an programmatic way to retrieve the data.
+ Please follow the instructions [here](https://confluence.ecmwf.int/display/WEBAPI/Access+ECMWF+Public+Datasets) to create an account.
  Once you have an account to access ECMWF data, you can simply run

 ```python